Blackjacx/Development/mobile-interview.md

 ### Development potential

-- [ ] Which is your biggest carreer goal?
+- [ ] Which is your biggest career goal?
 Why?
 - [ ] When was the last time you requested feedback from your boss or a colleague?
 Why?
 - [x] Did you have a situation where your lead was not available and a problem arised?
 How you coped with this?
 Whom did you ask for help?
 - [ ] Did you ever deepened your knowledge in a different area than the current requirements?
 Please tell me about your reasons for that!